-if particular weather keeps up, it continues without stopping The rain kept up all afternoon.
+if particular weather keeps up, it continues without stopping The rain kept up all afternoon.jump to other results

-to move, make progress or increase at the same rate as somebody/something Slow down—I can't keep up!
+to move, make progress, or increase at the same rate as someone or something Slow down—I can't keep up!
 I can't keep up with all the changes.
-Wages are not keeping up with inflation.
+Salaries are not keeping up with inflation.jump to other results

-to prevent somebody from going to bed I hope we're not keeping you up.
+to prevent someone from going to bed I hope we're not keeping you up.jump to other results

 - 3to make something remain at a high level They sang songs to keep their spirits up.

-- 4to continue to use or practise something to keep up old traditions Do you still keep up your Spanish?
+- 4to continue to use or practice something to keep up old traditions Do you still keep up your Spanish?

-- 5to take care of a house, garden/yard, etc. so that it stays in good condition synonym maintain related noun upkeep
+- 5 to take care of a house, yard, etc. so that it stays in good condition synonym maintain related noun upkeep